 The goal with finding the right editor is making sure there’s a good fit.
 An editing book club allows you to discover your common editing mistakes and gives you an opportunity to meet an editor we’ve already given accreditation within our program.
 They specialize in your market and have experience helping writers to be successful.

-Read about a hand full of participating editors below, who have applied and gained entrance into our program (alphabetical order by first name).
+Read about a hand full of participating editors below (alphabetical order by first name).

 Barbara Alvarez has researched, drafted and published over 4200 articles on a for-hire basis with various online information venues (Bright Hub, Writer Access, Demand Media Studios).
 She has also done title editing and topic creation for search engine optimization fitting with grammatical correctness (Demand Media Studios).